LucasBehrendt/investorsclub/README.md

 - [Favicon](https://favicon.io/) - The favicon visible in the websites tab was taken from here.

 - [Font Awesome](https://fontawesome.com/) - All icons in the site was provided by Font Awesome.

+- [FreeConvert](https://www.freeconvert.com/video-compressor) - Used to compress the video on the contact page.

 - [Git](https://git-scm.com/) - Git was used through the Gitpod terminal to commit to Git and push to Github.